Prethigas/Food-Sharing-Project/README.md

 It bridges the gap between surplus and scarcity, offering a **practical, community-driven solution** to a persistent social problem.
 This initiative is a **positive stride toward a hunger-free and waste-free future.**

 ---

-If you’d like this formatted into a Word document or need a PowerPoint presentation based on it, I can create that for you too.